PiotrRut/iOS-Stopwatch-App/README.md

-# iOS 13 Stopwatch App
+# iOS 13 Stopwatch App :stopwatch:

 This is a very simple and very clean stopwatch app that I wrote in Swift as one of my first iOS projects.
 The idea of the app is simple, and it is based around the NSTimer interface provided by Apple.